SuPerPM: A Surgical Perception Framework Based on Deep Point Matching Learned from Physical Constrained Simulation Data: Experiments and Results

 \subsection{Evaluation Metrics}

 As detailed in Section \ref{sec:data}, all datasets include annotated trajectories of several selected tissue surface points as ground truth.
+We evaluate the tracking algorithms using the average reprojection error to, defined as

-We compute the reprojection errors to evaluate the tracking algorithms by projecting the tracked surfels to the image plane and measuring the distances between the surfel projections and their respective ground truth positions.
+where $\pi(\vb{p}_s^t)$ maps the point $\vb{p}_s^t$ from 3D space onto the image plane, $\vb{y}_s^t$ is the corresponding ground truth position of the projection of $\vb{p}_s^t$ in the image plane.
+For each trial, $T$ is the total number of video frames and $S$ is the total number of annotated points.
+We average the distance between the surfel projections and their respective ground truth positions across all annotated points and time steps in each trial.